Avalanche-Stars Game 7 stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Friday’s Second Round matchup between the Avalanche and Stars.
-Coverage of begins at X p.m.
-ET on X. Watch the Avalanche-Stars stream at X p.m.
+USA Network’s coverage of the 2020 Stanley Cup Playoffs continues with Friday’s Second Round matchup between the Avalanche and Stars.
+Coverage of begins at 4 p.m.
+ET on USA Network.
+Watch the Avalanche-Stars stream at 4 p.m.
 ET on the NBC Sports app by clicking here.

-The Avalanche jumped out to a 5-0 lead in the first period, including the final four goals in this stretch coming in a 2:36 span, en route to the three-goal win to stave off elimination.
-Colorado has scored six goals in both games they have won this series.
+The Avalanche scored four-plus goals for the fourth straight game as they staved off elimination for the second time this series in Game 6.
+Miro Heiskanen opened the scoring late in the first but Dallas only had the lead for 1:53 as Nikita Zadorov tied things with under a minute to go in the period.
+The play that provided some breathing room in the third period for the Avs was when Nathan MacKinnon flipped the puck over a diving Esa Lindell and Mikko Rantanen was able to swipe it into the net to give Colorado a 3-1 lead.
+MacKinnon added an empty-netter in the closing minutes.

+MacKinnon has 25 points to lead all players this postseason – totaling at least one point in all 14 of Colorado’s games for the second-longest streak to open a postseason in NHL history.

-Colorado became the second team in the last nine years (Ducks 2014 Second Round) to start three different goalies in the same playoff series when Michael Hutchinson made his first career postseason start in Game 5 after Pavel Francouz was deemed unfit to play and did not dress.
-Goalies were a story for the Stars as well in Game 5, with Ben Bishop starting for the first time since August 13; he had been “unfit to play” and had not dressed since Game 3 of the Second Round against Calgary when he backed up Anton Khudobin.
-Bishop allowed four goals in the first period (19 shots faced) before being replaced prior to the end of the period by Khudobin.
+In Game 5, the Avalanche became the second team in the last 9 years to start three different goalies in the same playoff series when Michael Hutchinson made his first career postseason start after Pavel Francouz was deemed unfit to play and did not dress.
+Now the 30-year-old journeyman goalie looks to be more than just a footnote on another disappointing Colorado playoff run as he can help the Avs complete what would be their first-ever 3-1 series comeback.

-Hart Trophy finalist Nathan MacKinnon had a goal and an assist in Game 5, continuing his scoring streak.
-He has recorded a point in all 13 games this postseason – becoming the fourth different player in NHL history to start a postseason with a point in 13 straight games.

-All five games in this series have been high scoring as the teams have combined for 43 goals – an average of 8.60 per game – only three series have been higher- scoring through five games in the last 25 years:

 [NBC 2020 STANLEY CUP PLAYOFF HUB]